 Example.
 This Example is intended to help you compare the cost of owning shares of the Fund with the cost of investing in other funds.
 The Example assumes that you invest \$10,000 in the Fund for the time periods indicated and then sell all of your shares at the end of those periods.
+Fund expenses (and any applicable waivers) are calculated only through March 31, 2023 because the Fund is scheduled to cease operations and liquidate by that date.
 The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same.
 Although your actual costs may be higher or lower, based on these assumptions, your costs would be: